 Shop the Look is easy to use, it’s free and it’s pretty awesome!

-What can you sell on Pinterest and should you use this feature?
+How can you sell products on Pinterest and should you use this feature?

 Whether you are selling physical products or digital ones, Pinterest is the go-to resource for most people looking to buy.

 - You can sell all kinds of physical products whether you are creating them yourself or reselling those made by some one else.

 - Market your digital products and business tools and freebies like eBooks and Checklists

 - Build an audience to sell your online courses

 - A service that you offer, provided you can package it as a product e.g. 6 pre-made Canva templates